-This is a remarkable passage, and you might want to start out by saying that to your parishioners.
+This is a remarkable passage, and you might want to start out by admitting that to your parishioners.
 It’s found in all four of the Gospels, and twice in Matthew and Mark.
 No other story is like it in that regard.
-(Two have birth stories, only one has the story of Lazarus being raised from the grave, only one has the story of the Prodigal Son, etc., but this is in all four and repeated in two.)
+(Two of the Gospels have birth stories, only one has the story of Lazarus being raised from the grave, only one has the story of the Prodigal Son, etc., but this is in all four and repeated in two.)

-Begin with some background that leads up to the story: John was just executed as a terrorist by the authorities because they thought that he was inciting people to riot against the empire (which was not an outrageous assumption, by the way).
+Start your sermon with some background that leads up to the story: John was just executed as a terrorist by the authorities because they thought that he was inciting people to riot against the empire (which was not an outrageous assumption, by the way).
 After Jesus hears of this, he goes off on a boat trying to get to a “lonely place by himself.”
 This was possibly to pray (though Matthew tends not to talk about prayer), or possibly for fear of Herod who had just assassinated his cousin for doing things not unlike what he was doing.
-However, the hills soon filled up with people who had heard stories about him, and they all came out after him.
-A testament to his charisma?
+However, the hills soon filled up with people who had heard stories about him, and they all came out looking for him.
+Was their arrival a testament to his charisma?
 Reputation?
 Who knows.
-The numbers could be as high as fifteen to twenty thousand.
-(Note that they wouldn’t have counted the women or children in those days, which could possibly have doubled or tripled the numbers.)

-At the end of the day, everyone is hungry.
-The disciples had only packed a basic peasant’s lunch of a few loaves and fishes, so what to do with about the others?
+Of course, by the end of the day, everyone winds up hungry.
+The disciples had only packed a basic peasant’s lunch of a few loaves and fishes, so what should they do about the others?
 When Jesus asks about it, they defaulted to a plain market-based answer.
 They said, send the people into the towns, and let them buy their own food.
 That, of course, was impossible.
-For one thing, most were poor and sick or else they wouldn’t have been following Jesus in the first place.
-Homelessness and extreme poverty were at crisis levels in Jesus’ day.
-The transfers of wealth out of the poor regions and into the wealthy ones had decimated the rural areas where Jesus did most of his ministry.
-For them, this wandering prophet was a rare possible hope.
-As weak and diminished as our structures of aid for those in need are today, they had nothing anywhere near them.
-For another thing, even if they all immediately left and rushed to the surrounding towns to buy something (assuming they had money to buy with) the towns would be overwhelmed and flooded, and incapable of servicing them.
+For one thing, most were poor and sick (and homeless) or else they wouldn’t have been out there following Jesus in the first place.

-Jesus responded to their market answer to his question by saying that the hungry people around them don’t have to go away.
-You (the disciples) just feed them.
-They complained (slightly) about that.
-They said, but, all we got is these three loaves and two fishes.
+Jesus responded to their “market-based” response to his question by saying that the hungry people around them don’t have to go away.
+You (the disciples) will just feed them.
+They complained (slightly) about that, saying, but, all we got is these three loaves and two fishes.
 What we have is not enough.

 You might stop here and say that it’s interesting to preach about these stories in the Bible of feeding the hungry because here in the US we have an epidemic of obesity.
-A couple of years ago when Michelle Obama began her “healthy Eating” program, and several school systems started instituting healthier foods, some Republican parents got angry (not that there’s anything wrong with being a Republican, but it was only Republicans who got angry).
-They were quoted as saying that this is a free country and the government has no right to tell our kids not to gorge on sugar and fat if they want to.”
+Back during the Obama administration, when Michelle Obama began her “Healthy Eating” program, and several school systems started instituting healthier foods, some Republican parents got angry (not that there’s anything wrong with being a Republican, but it was only Republicans who got angry).
+They were quoted as saying something along the lines of, “this is a free country and the government has no right to tell our kids not to gorge on sugar and fat if they want to.”
 I might have paraphrased that a little loosely with a bias in the wording, but that is still pretty much their argument.
 Meanwhile while American kids get wider and wider, we can watch TV every night with videos of Darfur, Sudan, Niger, and others in Africa starve.

-One way to put this brief exchange is to say that they were thinking out of a theology of scarcity: we don’t have enough to go around.
+One way to look at this brief exchange is to say that the disciples were thinking out of a theology of scarcity: we don’t have enough to go around.
 We can’t feed all of those people with our meager provisions.
 Somewhat similar to the comments we hear so frequently today, that America (the richest country in the world) is so poor that we cannot afford to care for the poorest people among us.
 We should quit all of those social programs for poor people because we can no longer afford them.
 We’ve had so many tax cuts and so many wars that we are deeply in debt.
-We just don’t have the Federal resources any longer to keep so many people on Food Stamps (SNAP) or WIC, or School Lunch programs, or the Earned Income Tax Credit (though that last one was instituted by a Republican President and seems to maintain modest but fairly non-partisan support).
-Jesus on the other hand, had a theology of abundance: share what you have because God provides everything.
+We just don’t have the Federal resources any longer to keep so many people on Food Stamps (SNAP) or WIC, or School Lunch programs, or the Earned Income Tax Credit (though that last one was instituted by a republican President and seems to maintain modest but fairly non-partisan support).
+We can’t feed those people the disciples said, because as a community we don’t have the resources to do it.

-It’s true that you can’t feed everyone.
+It is, of course, true that you can’t feed everyone.
 It’s true that there will always be suffering.
 It’s true that you’ll always have children going to bed hungry every night.
 (Here might be an appropriate place to share statistics from the Children’s Defense Fund on the rise of childhood hunger and poverty in America.)
 You can’t make it go away.
 You can’t end it for everyone, everywhere, forever.
 Jesus certainly did not feed all of the people in the world, nor did he try.
 But that is no reason to do nothing and let those whom you can save die.

 Possibly tell the old, old, story of the starfishes on the beach.
 The guy was on the beach after a storm rescuing them one by one.
 A friend came up to him and said “you can’t save them all.
 Why are you out here?
 You can’t make a big difference.”
 The man said back, “Yes, that’s true, but it makes a pretty big difference to this one,” and he threw another back out into the water.